Nardgie/text-editor/README.md

 1. **Starting the Application**: vist [text-editor-site](https://text-editor-3f3n.onrender.com/)

 2. **Using the Editor**: Any text or code snippets entered into the editor will be automatically saved to IndexedDB when you click off the DOM window.

 3. **Offline Functionality**: The service worker bundled with the application provides offline capabilities, caching all necessary assets and data.

 4. **Installation on Desktop**: Click on the 'Install' button within the application to download and install the web application as an icon on your desktop.

 ## Credits

-This project was developed by me, nardgelen Jean Francois with starter code from UCF Coding Bootcamps
+This project was developed by me, Nardgelen Jean Francois with starter code from UCF Coding Bootcamps

+Service-worker provided by Google Inc.

 This project utilizes the following open source packages: